 Since the department affords a variety of general fields of study, the selection of courses will be determined by the student’s specific area of research.
 A minimum of ten courses will be required for the PhD Supervised reading courses with individual faculty are not considered in fulfillment of this requirement.
 At least 5 must be taught by COL Faculty.
 Cross-listed courses do not count toward those five.
 The proportion of literary to theoretical and interdisciplinary courses will be determined in consultation with faculty advisers, subject to the approval of the director of graduate studies.

 PhD candidates must complete their oral exam at the latest by December 31 of the fifth semester, and defend their dissertation proposal at the latest by March 31 of the sixth semester.
-The oral exam is divided into three fields of competence, which, again, are determined according to the student’s individual program of study.
-The examination will typically be divided between two national literatures and will be selected from the following categories: period, genre, major figures, literary theme, and theoretical interests.
+The oral exam is divided into three fields of competence: 1.
+Period; 2.
+Genre/Author; 3.
+Theoretical approach.
 In consultation with advisers, students compile three reading lists of no fewer than 20 titles each in their relevant fields of expertise.
 The completion of orals and the defense of the prospectus are requirements for enrollment in the Dissertation Workshop during the seventh semester, where the primary task is chapter writing.
 To adhere to these deadlines, students must complete the ten required intensive seminars by the fourth semester of their study, and begin working on their lists.
 From these ten intensive seminars, five must be in COL, which means that they must be taught by one of the following core COL faculty: Professors Gasché, Havis, Irlam, Johnson, Nikolopoulou, E. Ziarek, and K. Ziarek.
 Below is the course distribution per semester required to fulfill this timeline:

 By the end of the third year of graduate study, students must have established a Dissertation Committee.
 The Dissertation Committee may be the same as or different from the Qualifying Examination Committee.